Welsh Grand National Betting Offers 2021

 KEY: m – Miles, f – furlong(s), y – yards

 This race is open to horses aged four and over.
 It takes place over two miles, three furlongs and one hundred yards.
 As the name suggests, it is a hurdle race and there are ten of the obstacles that need to be cleared during its running.

-You can usually expect a field of around fifteen to twenty horses and if the Going is Heavy, as it often is at that time of year, the race will last about five minutes.
-In the December 2019 running of the race the prize fund was a little over £5,700.
+You can usually expect a field of around fifteen to twenty horses and if the Going is Heavy, as it often is at that time of year, the race will last about five minutes with ten hurdles to be jumped.
+In the last running of the race the prize fund was a little over £5,700.

 Following hot on the heels of the Maiden Hurdle is this Handicap Chase for horses aged four and up.
 It takes place over two miles, three furlongs and ninety-eight yards.

 There are sixteen fences to be jumped and it normally welcomes a field of around five horses.
-In the December 2019 running the prize fund for the race was just over £27,000.
+Last year the prize fund for the race was just over £20,000.

 Future Champions Finale Juvenile Hurdle